circleupx/circleupx.github.io/content/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows/index.md

 microk8s enable metallb:172.23.200.49/32
 ```

 Note that I'm using /32, this keeps the load balancer IP static.
-If you don't understand why then may I recommend watching [Understanding CIDR Ranges and dividing networks](https://www.youtube.com/watch?v=MmA0-978fSk)
+If you don't understand why /32 makes the IP static then may I recommend watching [Understanding CIDR Ranges and dividing networks](https://www.youtube.com/watch?v=MmA0-978fSk)

 Delete the Nginx service if you created one.